 In light of the current Coronavirus (COVID-19) pandemic, many states and localities are taking aggressive measures to combat the spread of the virus.
-Some of these measures include recommendations or mandates banning large gatherings, including church services and activities.
+Some of these measures include recommendations or mandates banning all large gatherings, including church services and activities.
 These actions have naturally led to some concern about church closures and the Constitution.
-At the ACLJ, we are monitoring the situation, and want to assure you that thus far we have not seen any examples of unconstitutional actions under the circumstances.
+At the ACLJ, we are monitoring the situation.

 Normally the notion of government agents shutting churches down would trigger immediate strong concerns about breaches of religious liberty.
 And, of course, if churches are singled out for such hostile treatment, this would be a textbook violation of the First Amendment’s Free Exercise Clause.